syncfusion/ej2-vue-docs/src/buttons/button-group/selection-and-nesting.md

 with its corresponding label.
 In this ButtonGroup, the type of the input element should be `checkbox` and `e-btn` is added to the `label` element.

-The following example illustrates the multiple selection behaviour in ButtonGroup,
+The following example illustrates the multiple selection behavior in ButtonGroup,

 {% tab template="button-group/getting-started" %}